Aliases for UBR5 Gene

 GeneCards Summary for UBR5 Gene

 UBR5 (Ubiquitin Protein Ligase E3 Component N-Recognin 5) is a Protein Coding gene.
-Diseases associated with UBR5 include acneiform dermatitis.
-Among its related pathways are Protein Stability and Ubiquitin-Proteasome Dependent Proteolysis.
-GO annotations related to this gene include RNA binding and ubiquitin binding.
-An important paralog of this gene is AREL1.
+Diseases associated with UBR5 include Corneal Dystrophy, Posterior Amorphous and Acneiform Dermatitis.
+Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis and Tryptophan metabolism.
+Gene Ontology (GO) annotations related to this gene include RNA binding and ubiquitin-protein transferase activity.
+An important paralog of this gene is NEDD4.